Distance Formula

 d = √[(x\(_2\) – x\(_1\))2 + (y\(_2\) – y\(_1\))2 + (z\(_2\) – z\(_1\))2]

 In this section, we will see the distance formula for the distance from a point to a line in 2D and 3D.
-Both formulas do not look similar.
+Note that these two formulas do not look similar.

 Distance From a Point To a Line in 2D